SONARTS21-ResearchProject-SophEmm2104/ResearchProjectSophEmmMainRepo2104/PROJECT_GOALS.md

 - Goal 3rd.
 Mapping of Synths to Midi Keyboard

 - Goal 4th.
-Playing of Synths on Midi keyboard and mapping them to patches
+Playing of Synths on Midi keyboard and mapping them to patches **controllable by an Arturia ... midi keyboard**

 - Final Goal.
     - Live Performance of Synths